-- 2.4 The purpose of this Guideline therefore sets out the Central Bank's expectations with respect to recovery planning and the development and content of plans so that financial institutions proactively identify potential stress situations, monitoring indicators, and trigger events, as well as, determine appropriate measures to implement in a timely and effective manner. - 2.5 The development of a Recovery Plan by financial institutions should be guided by the principle of proportionality.
-In this regard, the Recovery Plan should be commensurate with the nature, scope, scale, and degree of complexity of the financial institution's business model and activities.
-Variations in the approaches, trigger events, stress scenarios, and recovery options for example are expected in the content of Recovery Plans. - 2.6 In addition to this Guideline, financial institutions should consider all relevant legislation and guidelines issued by the Central Bank, particularly those related to corporate governance and risk management, including the Internal Capital Adequacy Process ("ICAAP") and capital adequacy requirements in developing their recovery plans. - 2.7 The Central Bank expects the board and senior management of financial institutions to be proactive, and to be aware of and adopt as appropriate, best practices and align their recovery planning practices with this Guideline as far as practicable. - 2.8 The Central Bank will review this Guideline periodically to ensure that it remains relevant and reflects changes in international best practices, legislative amendments or occurrences in the domestic financial system.
+- 2.4 The purpose of this Guideline is to set out the Central Bank's expectations with respect to development of recovery plans by financial institutions as well as the content of such plans.
+It is expected that financial institutions will proactively identify potential stress situations, through the monitoring of indicators and trigger events, as well as, determine appropriate measures to be implemented in a timely and effective manner. - 2.5 The development of a recovery plan by financial institutions should be guided by the principle of proportionality.
+In this regard, the recovery plan should be commensurate with the nature, scope, scale, and degree of complexity of the financial institution's business model and activities.
+Therefore, variations in approaches, trigger events, stress scenarios, and recovery options are expected in the content of recovery plans. - 2.6 In addition to this Guideline, financial institutions should consider all relevant legislation and guidelines issued by the Central Bank, particularly those related to corporate governance and risk management, including the Internal Capital Adequacy Assessment Process ("ICAAP")4 or Own Risk Self-Assessment ("ORSA")5 and capital adequacy requirements in developing their recovery plans. - 2.7 The Central Bank expects the board and senior management of financial institutions to be proactive and adopt best practices by aligning their recovery plans with this Guideline as far as practicable. - 2.8 This Guideline will be reviewed periodically to ensure that it remains relevant and continues to reflect international best practices, legislative amendments, or significant occurrences in the domestic financial system.

-3. DEFINITIONS4/ ABBREVIATIONS
+3. DEFINITIONS6/ ABBREVIATIONS

-board of directors/board A governing body of persons appointed or elected by shareholders.
+Board of Directors/board A governing body of persons appointed or elected by shareholders.

-BCP Business Continuity Plan
+BCP Business Continuity Plan.